Repost from the old site.

 This was really a followup to the French and Indian War, with which the rebellion is often incorrectly associated.
 In the aftermath of that war, the area which had been ruled by the French was now ruled by the British.
 And the Indians, far from reflexively hating every White man around, had previously adjusted well to French rule and were angry about now being ruled by the British.

-The Indians really hated the deal they were getting from the British, who were treating the Indians very poorly.
+The Indians hated the deal they were getting from the British, who were treating the Indians very poorly.
 There were only a few colonial settlers around at this time.

-The Indian goal in the war was to get the French back to they could live under French rule rather than British rule.
+The Indian goal in the war was to get the French back so they could live under French rule rather than British rule.
 Towards the end of the war, they may have even wanted freedom.

 But freedom for Indians was never going to work out, at least in the short term, because they were stupid.
 Stupid?
 Yes, which is why in the mid-1700’s, when the civilized world was starting to get themselves a country or something like a country (monarchical empires), no way could the American Indians have made one.